emptynick/voyager-bread/README.md

 # Voyager Bread Builder
 Voyager hook which allows you to build extensive BREAD Views and Lists.
+This is currently heavy WIP!

 ## Installation